82 Alkmene

-Alkmene (minor planet designation: 82 Alkmene) is a main-belt asteroid.
+82 Alkmene is a main-belt asteroid.
 Alkmene was discovered by R. Luther on 7 November 1864 and named after Alcmene, the mother of Herakles in Greek mythology.
 Based on IRAS data, Alkmene is estimated to be about 61 km in diameter.
 A satellite has been suggested based on 1985 lightcurve data.

 Asteroid Alkmene occulted the apparent magnitude 7.5 star HIP 99229 in the constellation of Capricornus on 18 September 2014 around 06:41 UT (17 September 23:41 PDT) and was centered on Sacramento, CA. Alkmene projected an eclipse shadow that moves at about 2 mi/s.
 Asteroid occultations allow for accurate 2-dimensional mapping of an asteroids silhouette when observed by multiple telescopes separated by about 10 km (6.2 mi).